 Create a narrow search or cast a wide net

 - You can enter criteria in several fields to request a list of jobs that meet all of your requirements or only enter your top requirements and potentially increase your search results.
 Each term and filter you add will narrow down the list of results.

 For best results

 - Be sure to enter information into the Keyword field or other search fields before clicking any of the filters on the left.
-If you apply filters before entering search field criteria, the filters will be removed and the displayed list of search results will not include the filters you applied.
+If you apply filters before entering and submitting search field criteria, the filters will be removed and the displayed list of search results will not include the filters you previously applied.

 - We recommend using a targeted search.
 For example, if you want to work in Accounting, select “Accounting” within the Job Family filter category.
 Or, to do a broader search, enter “account*” in the Keyword search field to capture “accountant” and “accounting” (see the “Search Tips” linked from the main Job Search page).
 Then, use filters to narrow by location if you have a geographic preference for where you work.

 - You may enter search field criteria without applying any filters, or apply one or more filters without entering any search field criteria.

 - Filters within a given category are not multi-select: they must be clicked individually.

 - Only the top 150 results, sorted by posted date, will display.
 If, your search yields more results than that, you will receive a message advising you to further narrow your search.
-(Note also that before applying any search criteria, you will see an initial set of 150 jobs, randomly selected, sorted by posted date.)
+(Note also that before applying any search criteria, you will see an initial set of 150 jobs, randomly selected, and sorted by posted date.)

 Understand the search fields

 - Keywords.
 You can narrow your search by using keywords that match those in the job title, job description, or qualifications.

 - Job Opening ID.
 This is an identification number assigned to each job opening.
 If you sign up to receive email notifications of jobs matching criteria you specify, the emails will contain Job Opening IDs for those jobs.